About the service

 The dual diagnosis service provides assessment, advice, support and treatment to people with a suspected diagnosis of a mental health condition who also have problematic use of drugs or alcohol (substance misuse).
 Experiencing both these conditions together is known as dual diagnosis.

-The service works in partnership with substance misuse services in Kirklees such as Lifeline to help service users achieve greater independence and work towards sustained recovery.
+The service works in partnership with substance misuse services in Kirklees to help service users achieve greater independence and work towards sustained recovery.

 The service provides assessments and reviews in various community settings convenient to service users.